hoerspielerin/hoerbox/README.md

 # hoerbox
-a Little Box with a Raspberry Pi, some Buttons and Headpones
+a little box with a RaspberryPi, some buttons and headpones